-In lay language, briefly describe the proposed research and how it will directly or indirectly; contribute to the development of diagnostics, tools or therapies.
+In lay language, briefly describe the proposed research and how it will contribute to the advancement of stem cell biology and regenerative medicine.
 This Public Abstract will become public information and will be available online; therefore, do not include proprietary or confidential information or information that could identify the PI and applicant institution or, if applicable, the Partner PI and his/her applicant institution.